platformbuilds/mirador-core/README.md

 Notes:
   - Auth is disabled by default in the localdev compose.
   - localdev-down runs 'docker compose ... down -v' and removes volumes created by that compose file.
+  - In GitHub Actions, coverage and JUnit test results are uploaded as artifacts for each CI run.
+  - In GitLab CI, coverage is extracted via the pipeline and test reports are visible in the pipeline UI.
 ```

 ## Kubernetes Deployment (Helm)